PaoloMazzon/Vulkan2D/README.md

 TODO
 ====

- + Implement textures
  + Move model matrix to push constants, leave view and proj in a universal buffer
  + Have global RGBA modifier via push constants
- + Add render to textures
+ + Implement render to textures
  + Let the polygon loader triangulate polygons on load

 Warning